newrouge/newrouge.github.io/_posts/2020-11-30-Aliexpress.md

 # Part 2: Building a hashtable of known captchas

-If we were to really build an efficient attack (which we are not), we would optimize the captcha's lookup time and save precomputed results.
+To make this more efficient, we can optimize the captcha's lookup time and save precomputed results.

 # Part 3: Protections